vegancat/next-pwa/README.md

 });
 ```

-> The following setup has nothing to do with `next-pwa` plugin, and you probably have already set them up.
-If not, go ahead and set them up.
+> The following setup has nothing to do with `next-pwa` plugin, and you have probably already set them up.
+If not, go ahead and do so.

-### Step 2: Add Manifest File (Example)
+### Step 2: Add a manifest.json file

 Create a `manifest.json` file in your `public` folder: